 While plant spacing had no significant effect on the number of pods per plant, variety demonstrated a high significant influence.
 This aligns with reports by Boateng et al. (2019), Naim et al. (2010), and Khamis et al. (2018) regarding the insignificance of spacing.
 Conversely, Nderi and Kamau (2018), Lum et al. (2018), and Nadeem et al. (2004) reported that pod number increased at wider spacing due to reduced interference among branches.
 The significant effect of variety on the number of pods per plant observed in this study is consistent with the findings of Lum et al. (2018) and Mahjoub et al. (2004).

-The seed weight per hectare was not significantly affected by either plant spacing or variety, nor was the interaction between the two treatments significant.
+The seed yield was not significantly affected by either plant spacing or variety, nor was the interaction between the two treatments significant.
 This result supports the findings of Augustine (2018) and Naim et al. (2010).
 However, this contradicts Boateng et al. (2019), who reported that variety had a highly significant influence on seed weight per hectare.

 Dry matter weight was not significantly affected by plant spacing, but variety exhibited a significant effect.
 This partially contradicts Worku et al. (2018), who found plant spacing to have a highly significant effect on dry matter.
 Mahjoub et al. (2004) reported similar findings, where variety highly affected cowpea dry matter weight.